fpgaminer/GPTQ-triton/README.md

 ## Performance

-This benchmark was run on a 3090 using the `Benchmark.ipynb` notebook.
+This benchmark was run on a 3090 using the `benchmark_generate.py` script.

 ![Triton benchmark graph](TritonBench.png)